 This Christmas, make it your purpose to only buy gifts which won’t add to landfill.
 Rather than going for gimmicky, make Christmas giving about quality.
 Think about the lifetime of the materials that your gifts are made from and make sure every purchase is something with purpose or meaning.
 You can even choose a theme of sustainability in your gift giving and inspire loved ones to live more mindfully.

-For children, choose to gift toys made from sustainable wood or non-toxic, recycled plastic that are durable enough that can be passed on to younger kids when outgrown, instead of into landfill.
+For children, choose to gift toys made from sustainable wood, natural rubber or non-toxic, recycled plastic that are durable enough to be passed on to younger kids when outgrown, instead of into landfill.

-Great zero waste gift ideas include Zero-waste kitchen products such as silicone food wraps, organic cotton un-paper towels, stainless steel food containers, or a reusable coffee cup.
+Great zero waste gift ideas include essential oil candles with refills, organic cotton un-paper towels or a reusable infuser flask.
 There are also some beautiful zero waste body and beauty products which are sure to delight.

 Wrapping paper is one of the biggest sources of waste each Christmas and not all of it can be recycled.
+CARE Australia conducted a survey of more than 1000 Australians and found Australians will use an estimated 150,000 kilometres of wrapping paper this Christmas.
+That’s the same distance as nearly 4 times around the world!
 Metallic wrapping, glitter encrusted paper and plastic cellophane go straight to landfill.
 Even the wrapping paper which does get recycled, requires more chemicals to process due to the high ink to paper ratio.

 This year, why not make the sustainable swap to recycled brown paper or even better, use old newspapers, magazines or last year’s wrapping paper to wrap gifts.
-We also love the idea of using old linen or fabric to wrap presents or combining the wrapping as part of the present –a tea towel or a second-hand scarf.
+We also love the idea of using fabric bags, such as the gorgeous Gift Me Again bags, or old linen or fabric to wrap presents or combining the wrapping as part of the present – a tea towel or a second-hand scarf.
 Also make sure to use recyclable paper tape or twine so that you can be sure everything can be recycled after, and keep any special bows for next year to reuse again!

 GIVE TO CHARITY